google/yamlfmt/README.md

     - Format the matched files and output the diff to `stdout`, exits with status 1 if there are any differences

 (NOTE: If providing paths as command line arguments, the flags must be specified before any paths)

-## Maintainers

-This tool is not yet officially supported by Google.
-It is currenlty maintained solely by @braydonk.